NifTK/NiftyNet/config/README.md

 It can also be used along with other modalities, a multi-modality example can be find at [here](https://cmiclab.cs.ucl.ac.uk/CMIC/NiftyNet/blob/supports-axbxc-patch/config/default_multimodal_segmentation.ini).

+Currently image data in nifty format (extension .nii or .nii.gz) are supported.

 The following sections describe key parameters that can be specified in the configuration file.

 ## [SYSTEM]